-APPNA offers live CME activities, including courses, conferences, and workshops, taking place at a specified date, time and location.
+APPNA offers live CME activities, including courses, conferences, and workshops.
 APPNA’s long-standing commitment to offering quality continuing medical education for physicians and healthcare professionals supports our mission to optimize patient care.
 To this end, our programs are designed to engage learners in interactive learning sessions; provide the most up-to-date information and strategies; and develop or enhance skills that may be applied in clinical practice, research, or teaching.

 CME Program Purpose and Mission Statement